Liscartan: History

-In the 18th century, Liscarton was the birthplace of William Cadogan, 1st Earl Cadogan as his father, Henry Cadogan, the High Sheriff of Meath, who owned the property by 1703.
+In the 18th century, Liscarton was the birthplace of the 1st Earl Cadogan as his father, Henry Cadogan, the High Sheriff of Meath, owned the property by 1703.
 Lord Cadogan was an army officer whose active military service began during the Williamite War in Ireland in 1689 and ended with the suppression of the 1715 Jacobite Rebellion.
-A close associate and confidant of the Duke of Marlborough, he was also a diplomat and Whig politician who sat in the English and British House of Commons from 1705 until 1716 when he was raised to the peerage.
+A close associate and confidant of the 1st Duke of Marlborough, he was also a diplomat and Whig politician who sat in the English and British House of Commons from 1705 until 1716, when he was raised to the peerage.
 Lord Cadogan succeeded Marlborough in 1722 as Master-General of the Ordnance and senior army commander.